hellogaray/hellogaray/README.md

 Hello there! 👋 I'm Leo, a soon-to-be graduate with a mission to delve into various creative and technical realms.
 I'm passionate about learning and exploring the following:.

-- 🎓 Game Development
+- Game Development
+- Web Development
-- 📱 App Development
+- App Development
-- 🎨 UX Design
+- UX Design
-- ✏️ Drawing
+- Drawing
-- 🎭 Character Illustration
+- Character Illustration

 Currently, I'm actively working on my Capstore Project - "Hello, Habits!" - a minimalist iOS app, a habit tracker designed to help people develop healthy habits.